 Like any testosterone booster, some gym users love tribulus terrestris and proclaim it to be a secret weapon (even though it’s hardly a secret anymore).
 Others denounce it as being useless, a scam, and having a laughably small effect on muscle mass.

 But one effect which has been commonly reported is acne.
-In fact, acne is perhaps the most common side effect among bodybuilders using it, acne severe enough to make some give up and switch to another famous gym supplement like tongkat ali or deer antler spray.
+In fact, acne is perhaps the most commonly reported side effect among bodybuilders using it, acne severe enough to make some give up and switch to another famous gym supplement like tongkat ali or deer antler spray.

 Is there any truth to these claims?
 Almost certainly yes, because you only need the most basic grasp of acne science to know that increasing testosterone levels can cause it.